-Some computers include an integrated webcam.
+Your computer includes an integrated webcam.
 With the preinstalled software, you can use the webcam to take a photo or record a video.
 You can preview and save the photo or video recording.

 The webcam software enables you to experiment with the following features: